Policy 3207Prohibition of Harassment, Intimidation or Bullying

 - Has the effect of substantially disrupting the orderly operation of the school.

+This policy recognizes that ‘harassment,’ ‘intimidation,’ and ‘bullying’ are separate but related behaviors.
+Each must be addressed appropriately.
 Nothing in this section requires the affected student to actually possess a characteristic that is a basis for the harassment, intimidation, or bullying.
 “Other distinguishing characteristics” can include, but are not limited to: physical appearance, clothing or other apparel and socioeconomic status.

-Harassment, intimidation or bullying can take many forms including but not limited to slurs, rumors, jokes, innuendos, demeaning comments, drawings, cartoons, pranks, gestures, physical attacks, threats or other written oral, physical or electronically transmitted messages or images.
+Harassment, intimidation, or bullying can take many forms including, but not limited to slurs, rumors, jokes, innuendos, demeaning comments, drawings, cartoons, pranks, gestures, physical attacks, threats or other written oral, physical or electronically transmitted messages or images.

 This policy is not intended to prohibit expression of religious, philosophical, or political views, provided that the expression does not substantially disrupt the educational environment.
 Many behaviors that do not rise to the level of harassment, intimidation or bullying may still be prohibited by other district policies or building, classroom, or program rules.

 This policy is a component of the district’s responsibility to create and maintain a safe, civil, respectful and inclusive learning community and is to be implemented in conjunction with comprehensive training of staff and volunteers.
+Specific training requirements are included in the accompanying procedure.

-The district will provide students with strategies aimed at preventing harassment, intimidation and bullying.
+The district will provide students with strategies aimed at preventing harassment, intimidation, and bullying.
 In its efforts to educate students, the district will seek partnerships with families, law enforcement and other community agencies.

 The district will consider the frequency of incidents, developmental age of the student, and severity of the conduct in determining intervention strategies.
 Interventions will range from counseling, correcting behavior and discipline, to law enforcement referrals.